Nakrez/zOS/README.md

 August 2014.

-zOS is based on a micro kernel (named zKernel), that has the particularity of having the Virtual File System embedded with the kernel.
+zOS is based on a micro kernel (named zKernel), that has the particularity of having the Virtual File System embedded within the kernel.

 ## Features ##